Elizabeth L Silver

 Julia Latchem-Smith was born in Basildon, Essex, in 1981.
 She now lives in Bridgend, South Wales, with her husband Jonathan, daughters Molly and Katelyn, and son Zack.

 J. S. Law

-J. S. Law started in the navy as an apprentice engineer and worked his way up through the ranks.
-He has worked on helicopters, ships and towards the end of his naval career, submarines.
+J. S. Law started in the Royal Navy as an apprentice engineer and worked his way up through the ranks.
+He has worked on helicopters, ships and, towards the end of his naval career, submarines.
+In that time he has experienced first-hand the phenomenal pressures placed upon women and men in working in the military.
 He is a passionate advocate for education and now works providing nuclear training and education to the defence and civil sectors.
-James lives in Hampshire with his partner and his two children.
+The Fear Within is the second thriller in the Lieutenant Dani Lewis series.

 Stephen Law is a lecturer in philosophy at Heythrop College, University of London, and was formerly Research Fellow in Philosophy at Queen's College, Oxford.
 He received his doctoral degree in philosophy from the University of Oxford.

 Sue Lawrence won Masterchef in 1991 and was the President of the Guild of Food Writers from 2004 to 2007.
 She wrote a regular column for Scotland on Sunday and Scotland magazine and was also the Sunday Times food columnist.
 She has written for Sainsbury's magazine, Woman & Home, Country Living and BBC Good Food magazine and appears regularly on radio and television talking about Scottish food and traditions.
 She won the Regional Writer Glenfiddich Food and Drink Award in 2003 for her work in Scotland on Sunday and is the author of SUE LAWRENCE'S SCOTTISH KITCHEN, BOOK OF BAKING and the award-winning SCOTS COOKING.Sue Lawrence lives in Edinburgh with her husband and three children.